 There’s no specific way to prevent painful ovulation.
 However, taking adequate rest, staying relaxed, taking hot water baths, and taking over-the-counter pain-relieving drugs can help you manage the pain.

 Ovulation pain is often benign and can be managed with easy home remedies.
 The pain may neither indicate any health condition nor affect the fertility of a woman.
 On the contrary, if tracked regularly, you can use these cramps as a good indicator to monitor your ovulation.
-However, if you experience severe pain, talk to your healthcare provider and find the best solution.
+However, if you experience severe pain, talk to your healthcare provider, who will be able to work with you on the best solution for your condition.

 - Ovulation Pain (Mittelschmerz).